 Chapter 9: FAQs

-- What is the best way to store Turkey Cake?
-Store in an airtight container in the refrigerator for up to four days.
+- How do I store it?
+Keep in an airtight container in the fridge for up to 4 days.

 Conclusion